cruise-automation/webviz-rust-framework/wrflib/docs/src/bridge_api_basics.md

 Use these functions to allocate raw data on the WebAssembly heap.
 These are convenience functions that have the same effect as calling `wrflib.callRust` with non-Wrflib-backed typed arrays and immediately returning them.

 Note that when called on the browser's main thread, these calls are asynchronous (they return a `Promise`), while within Web Workers they are synchronous.
-In the future, we like to make them synchronous in both cases.
+In the future, we would like to make them synchronous in both cases.

 ## wrflib.registerCallJsCallbacks & wrflib.unregisterCallJsCallbacks